-Besides the immediate effect Airbnb has on the hospitality industry, for example it leads to a rise tourists’ numbers (Gutiérrez et al., 2017), it has wider effect on the economy (Levendis & Dicle, 2016; Negi & Tripathi, 2022).
-One example is it effects rental prices and housing prices (Benitez-Aurioles & Tussyadiah, 2020, Barron et al., 2021).
-It was found that Airbnb increases crime (Ke et al., 2021) as well as lead to neighborhood gentrification and overcrowding (van Holm, 2020; Gyodi, 2019).
-In the Balearic Islands it was found that Airbnb creates environmental degradation (Martin et al., 2018).
-On the other hand, Airbnb has a positive effect on the employment market in hotels and restaurant (Dogru3et al., 2020; Mao et al., 2018) and on the revues of local community and authorities (Belarmino et al., 2021; Mao et al., 2018; Farmaki & Kaniadakis, 2020).
+Besides the immediate effect Airbnb has had on the hospitality industry, for example a rise in tourist numbers (Gutiérrez et al., 2017), it has had a wider effect on the economy (Levendis and Dicle, 2016; Negi and Tripathi, 2022).
+One example is its impact on rental and housing prices (Benitez-Aurioles and Tussyadiah, 2020; Barron et al., 2021).
+Findings indicate that Airbnb increases crime rates (Ke et al., 2021) as well as leading to neighborhood gentrification and overcrowding (van Holm, 2020; Gyodi, 2019).
+In the Balearic Islands it was found that Airbnb promotes environmental degradation (Martin et al., 2018).
+On the other hand, Airbnb has a positive effect on the hotel and restaurant employment market (Dogruc et al., 2020; Mao et al., 2018) and on the revues of local communities and authorities (Belarmino et al., 2021; Mao et al., 2018; Farmaki and Kaniadakis, 2020).

-The positive effects of Airbnb on economic activities and local income, along with its negative effects, such as disturbances in the local community and a decrease in hospitality income, have caused local municipalities and governments to consider how they should treat Airbnb.
-Therefore, it is crucial to learn more on the Airbnb effect on the markets.
-This study uses the stock market to test the effect of Airbnb announcements on the hotel stock values.
-The uniqueness of this study is that it does not focus on a specific area as most of the others research that deal with Airbnb does (Dann et al., 2019).
+The positive effects of Airbnb on economic activities and local income, along with its negative effects such as disturbances in local communities and a decrease in hospitality income, have caused local municipalities and governments to consider how they should treat Airbnb.
+To this end, it is crucial to learn more about the effect of Airbnb on markets.
+This study uses the stock market to test the effect of Airbnb announcements on hotel stock values.
+The uniqueness of this study is that unlike most other research that deals with Airbnb, it does not focus on a specific area (Dann et al., 2019).

-Literature review
+Literature Review

 The efficient market theory (EMH) claims that share prices reflect all information known to the market.
-Investors in the stock market who are looking for ways to gain profit look for information that can predict the stock prices.
-Therefore, Extensive research was performed about on how different information published in varies channels and in various modes effect the stock prices.
-One of the common ways to study news effect on the stock market is to use the event study methodology.
-This method has been widely used in many areas including marketing (Sorescuet et al., 2017). economics (Lee and Mas 2012), accounting (Jiang et al. 2015), health (Maneenop & Kotcharin, 2020) and tourism (Papakyriakou et al., 2019).
+Investors who are looking for ways to profit look for information that is predictive of stock prices.
+Extensive research has therefore been performed on how different information published in various channels and modes affects stock prices.
+One common way to study the impact of news on markets is to use event study methodology.
+This method has been widely used in many areas including marketing (Sorescuet et al., 2017), economics (Lee and Mas 2012), accounting (Jiang et al. 2015), health (Maneenop and Kotcharin, 2020), and tourism (Papakyriakou et al., 2019).

-In the hospitality industry the event study approached was used by many researchers.
-For example, Che Ahmat et al. (2023) utilized it to test the impact of a minimum wage in the hospitality industry on the stock prices of hotel companies in Malaysia, finding that introducing minimum wage and increasing it led to a decline in the stock values.
-Bloom & Jackson (2016) found that there was a negative effect before and after CEO change in hotel companies.
-Likewise, Dorgou (2017) found that acquisition had a positive effect, it size depends on the financial constraint and organizational structure.
-Kim (2021) found that announcements regarding hotel mergers tend to have different effect on the offer bidder and the target.
+In the hospitality industry, the event study approach has been used by many researchers.
+For example, Che Ahmat et al. (2023) utilized it to test the impact of a minimum hospitality industry wage on the stock prices of hotel companies in Malaysia, finding that introducing a minimum wage or increasing it led to a decline in stock values.
+Bloom and Jackson (2016) found a negative effect comparing before and after CEO change in hotel companies.
+Likewise, Dorgou (2017) found that acquisition has a positive effect, its size depending on the financial constraints and organizational structure.
+Kim (2021) found that announcements regarding hotel mergers tend to have different effects on the offer bidder and the target.